Frequently Asked Questions

 I am graduating early/late; what do I do?

 If you are graduating EARLY and would like to graduate from the Honors Program, you must fulfill all graduation requirements (24 Honors hours, a 3.5 cumulative GPA or above, and an Honors thesis/senior project) by the time you graduate.
 The thesis/senior project and all final semester paperwork related to it are due the semester you wish to graduate.
-Other paperwork, such as the Thesis/Senior Project Prospectus, can be turned in according to the original timeline.
+Other paperwork, such as the Thesis/Senior Project Proposal, can be turned in according to the original timeline.

 If you are graduating LATE and would like to graduate from the Honors program, you must fulfill all graduation requirements (24 Honors hours, a 3.5 cumulative GPA or above, and an Honors thesis/senior project) by the time you graduate.
 The thesis/senior project and all final semester paperwork related to it are due the semester you wish to graduate.
-Other paperwork, such as the Thesis/Senior Project Prospectus, should be turned in according to the original timeline.
-If you are interested in an extension to turn in your Thesis/Senior Project prospectus late, you must meet with an Honors Program faculty member for special permission.
+Other paperwork, such as the Thesis/Senior Project Proposal, should be turned in according to the original timeline.
+If you are interested in an extension to turn in your Thesis/Senior Project proposal late, you must meet with an Honors Program faculty member for special permission.
 Please stop by the Honors Program Office, 118 Neihardt or e-mail the office at email@example.com

 If I lose my textbook scholarship, am I removed from the Honors Program?
 Can the scholarship be reinstated if I return to good standing in the Honors Program?